Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 == Distributed one-sided-communication primitives in our distributed algorithm specification

-Although we use MPI-3 RMA to implement these algorithms, the algorithm specifications themselves are not inherently tied to MPI-3 RMA interfaces.
+Although we use MPI-3 RMA to implement these algorithms, the algorithm specifications themselves are not inherently tied to the MPI-3 RMA interface.
 For clarity and convenience in specification, we define the following distributed primitives used in our pseudocode.

 #pseudocode-list(line-numbering: none)[
   + *`remote<T>`*